tanteckfang/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the clear command.
-2. NUSCoursemates clears all entries from the address book.
+2. NUSCoursemates clears all entries.

     Use case ends.